5 from 12 reviews

 This post may contain affiliate links.
 Please read our disclosure policy.

-I’ve got this Sheet Pan Salmon with Homemade Pesto here on KK too and it’s another healthy dinner that’s full of flavor, quick and easy!
-And if it’s the Mediterranean flavors you love, check out my Mediterranean Chicken & Rice too.
+I’ve got this Sheet Pan Salmon with Homemade Pesto here on Kroll’s orner too and it’s another healthy dinner that’s full of flavor, quick and easy!
+And if it’s the Mediterranean flavors you love, check out my Mediterranean Chicken & Rice or Mediterranean Ground Beef Sweet Potato Bowls too.

 Ingredient Notes

-• Seasonings: for seasoning the salmon you’ll need dried oregano, dried basil, dried parsley, onion powder, garlic powder, salt and pepper.
+• Seasonings: You’ll need dried oregano, dried basil, dried parsley, onion powder, garlic powder, salt and pepper.

 Step by Step Directions: